Best Bow Releases Tested And Reviewed

 TRU Ball Goat Release

 The TRU BALL GOAT is a three finger thumb release featuring an adjustable trigger.
 Built in lanyard, individual travel and sensitivity screws with locks, multi-positional thumb barrel and teardrop and an easy to load jaw.
 You can easily release in any position with the adjustable trigger.
 Individual travel and sensitivity screws.
 Expertly made from sturdy materials.
-Rigorous quality you can trust.
+Excellent quality you can trust.

 You get precise movements thanks to the micro-adjustable hinge adjustment.
 The trigger mode and hinge mode are independent of each other which means that adjustments made in hinge mode will not affect the sensitivity in trigger mode and vice versa.
 This amazing device sticks to the hand release without any interference with the grip.
 Crafted to set the standards for excellence.
 Overall, it’s a great product and one we really believe in.